corgicode/api/README.md

 ## Developing

-On your computer, run `npm install` in the root to get the code linting, and building tools needed to run the code.
-Decided to run the grunt in your local machine so you have more control on the output and state a opposed to run it in the VM.
+Optionally, on your computer, run `npm install` in the root to get the code linting, and some extra tools.

+The npm packages and other deps will be installed on the containers when you run `docker-compose build`.

 ### ESLint